yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/TelnetConsole.rst

 The MD5 checksum is calculated for the contents of the probe payload MAC, username and  password fields only, and is done using the normal 3 passes (MD5init, MD5update, MD5final) with the default RCA seed.
 The resulting 16 byte MD5 checksum/hash is then stored into the signature array of the probe payload.

 The entire probe payload (including the reserved area, which is always null for this example) is then ENCRYPTED using the blowfish algorithm.
-The secret key used for the blowfish encyption is: AMBIT_TELNET_ENABLE but prior to encryption, a '+' followed by the password is appended to the secret key.
+The secret key used for the blowfish encryption is: AMBIT_TELNET_ENABLE but prior to encryption, a '+' followed by the password is appended to the secret key.

 The encrypted probe packet is then sent to telnet port (23) on the router using raw TCP sockets in the standard manner.
 Curiously, the telnetenable.exe program also includes the necessary support to decode packets incoming from the router, but there does not appear to be any two-way handshake implemented, it is simple a raw TCP send from the client to the router.